python3 has its own set of WASM-runtime-level divergences from Python Mirage’s subprocess model. See Python for the full list.Node

 node:fs to see your mounted data, expose the workspace as a real filesystem.
 Mount FUSE, then every fs call, ESM or CJS, goes through the kernel.node:fs through the workspace would remove the ESM limitation, at the cost of forcing consumers to opt into the loader (node --loader @struktoai/mirage-node/loader main.mjs).
 Not planned currently.

-3. FUSE files from API-backed resources cap at 100 MiB
+2. FUSE files from API-backed resources cap at 100 MiB

 The problem.
-API-backed resources (Trello, Linear, Slack, etc.) returnstat.size = null because the byte size isn’t known until the API has been called.
+API-backed resources (Trello, Linear, Slack, MongoDB, etc.) returnstat.size = null because the byte size isn’t known until the API has been called.
 Python passes direct_io=True to libfuse at mount time so the kernel ignores reported size and issues read() until it returns 0 (Slack’s daily history can be tens of MB and it just works).

 @zkochan/fuse-native doesn’t expose direct_io.
 There’s no per-file flag (the open C bridge can only return fh, not modify fuse_file_info.direct_io), and the -o direct_io mount option is rejected by macFUSE/libosxfuse and crashes the channel.
 So when Mirage’s FUSE layer hits a size=null file, it has to report some non-zero size to make the kernel issue reads, otherwise cat board.json would print empty.